 The Best and Worst Beef Jerky—Ranked!

-To separate themselves from the jerkies of the past, many brands claim they don’t contain added nitrites or MSG, but that doesn’t necessarily mean the jerky is nitrite- or MSG-free.
+To separate themselves from the jerkies of the past, many brands claim they don’t contain some of the worst food additives like added nitrites or MSG, but that doesn’t necessarily mean the jerky is nitrite- or MSG-free.

 Cured meats contain sodium nitrates and nitrites to make the meat look appealing, preserve it, and keep it free of harmful bacteria.
 Natural sources like celery powder can also be used and still allow a product to claim “All Natural” as well as “No Nitrites Added.”
 Lisa Moskovitz, RD, CDN, explains, “Whether it’s the synthetic version or from celery powder, it’s basically the same thing.”
 She also explained there’s still no verdict on whether nitrites are harmful or safe.
 In this case, we prefer the undebated alternative: instead of chemical or naturally-occurring nitrites, jerky can simply be cured with just salt and vinegar.